Defense rests after challenging agents in Whitmer plot trial

 The defense rested its case on the ninth day of trial.
 Closing arguments were scheduled for Monday in federal court in Grand Rapids, Michigan.

-Adam Fox and Barry Croft Jr. are on trial for a second time.
-A jury in April couldn’t reach a unanimous verdict but acquitted two other men.
+Adam Fox and Barry Croft Jr. declined to testify.
+They are on trial for a second time after a jury in April couldn’t reach a unanimous verdict but acquitted two other men.

 John Penrod, a Delaware state trooper who worked on the case with the FBI, was confronted with text messages in which he called Croft a “coward” and other pejoratives.